 Upon leaving her operator role, she taught business school for seven years.
 She joined the CEO Alliance as a Director, where she facilitates peer education with the San Francisco Bay Area CEOs.
 She also mentors several young entrepreneurs and CEOs and provides advisory services for several start-ups.

 Additionally, she serves on several boards, both corporate and philanthropic.
 In both domains she has served as Chair of the Board as well as Audit Committee Chair.

 She often says her career is like dim sum – there are a lot of plates on the table, and those plates are her gigs.

 A NEW BRAND OF EXPERTISE

 My first book, A New Brand of Expertise – How Independent Consultants, Free Agents and Interim Managers are Transforming the World of Work was published in 2001 by Butterworth Heinemann.
 It is still available on Amazon.com.

-“Thriving in the Gig Economy” is due out in the late spring of 2017.
+“Thriving in the Gig Economy” came out at the end of 2017. .